 There's a slim chance that the attacker could break into your physical device by stealing it, using malware, or logging keystrokes.
 Even then, he or she will need your master password.
 If you use biometric data, such as fingerprint or face ID, the chance of a successful attack becomes infinitesimally low.

 If the attacker installs malware on your device, your best move is to reinstall the OS and change all passwords in your vault.
-Make sure to also turn on 2FA wherever you can.
+Make sure to also turn on 2FA or MFA that require additional factors to authenticate a login.
 This way, you will notice when an unusual request comes to the authenticator app.